gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Second, there is a type name in front of each argument.
 It’s the same with other C# methods.
 Remember C# is all about types!

 Third, as always, you need to declare variables.
 The variables outside methods are called fields.
 Unlike local variables, you don’t need to declare variables in front of the methods that use them.
 You can declare them anywhere.
+But you cannot skip this step.

-Finally, it’s not a difference.
-But there is no return type. `public` here isn’t a return type.
+Finally, it’s not a difference between C# and JavaScript.
+But this fact makes constructors special.
+In constrcutors, there's no return type. `public` here isn’t a return type.
 It’s an access modifier.
 We’ll learn about access modifiers soon.

+[ContentBreak /]

+Here are 2 more important bonuses about classes.

 Bonus 1.
 You cannot define a class inside a class or a method.
-That’s why our `Player` class is outside the `FirstClass` class.
+That’s why our `Player` class is outside the `Program` class.

 Bonus 2.
 When creating `Player` object, we created `p` variable with the type, `Player`.
-The variables like `p` are called class reference.
+The variables like `p` that hold class instances are called references.

 [/ContentBlock]
 [ContentBlock]